First-Principles Phonon Quasiparticle Theory Applied to a Strongly Anharmonic Halide Perovskite

-The strong modifications of the phonon band structures due to anharmonic effects uncovered by the QP theories beyond SC1, particularly for the optical modes, is expected to have a strong influence on the LTC of $\alpha$-\cpb.
-Since the phonons in $\alpha$-\cpb are strongly damped as shown in Fig.~\ref{fig:phonon_dispersion}, the phonon mean-free-path $\ell_{p}$ can be as small as the phonon wavelength, which suggests that the Peierls--Boltzmann picture of phonon transport ceases to be valid, and a beyond Boltzmann treatment will be necessary.
-As such, we evaluated the LTC of $\alpha$-\cpb as~\cite{Simoncelli_NatPhys2019}
+The strong modifications of the phonon band structures due to anharmonic effects uncovered by the QP theories beyond SC1, particularly for the optical modes, is expected to have a strong influence on the \rr{phonon linewidth} of $\alpha$-\cpb. \rr{To see its influence quantitatively, we calculated the phonon linewidths as $\Gamma_{\bm{q}\nu}^{\mathrm{3ph}}=\mathrm{Im}\Sigma_{\bm{q}\nu}^{\mathrm{B}}[G,\Phi_3](\Omega_q)$.
+As shown in Figs.~\ref{fig:thermal_conductivity}(b), the difference in the input dynamical matrix results in notable change in the phonon lifetime (inverse linewidth); the lifetime becomes the longest (shortest) with the SC1 (QP[0]) frequency.
+When the phonon frequency is overestimated, the scattering phase space will be underestimated because of a smaller occupation number $n_{\bm{q}\nu}=[\exp{(\beta\hbar\omega_{\bm{q}\nu})}-1]^{-1}$.
+Besides, the strength of the three-phonon interaction will be smaller due to the weaker hybridization~\cite{Tadano_PRL2018}.
+These combined effects explain the factor two difference in $\tau_{\bm{q}\nu}$; with the SC1 frequency, the average phonon lifetime below 50 cm$^{-1}$ is $\sim$6.2 ps at 500 K, whereas it becomes $\sim$2.7 ps with the QP[0] frequency. }

+\rr{ We compared the calculated phonon frequency and linewidth with the experimental values~\cite{Songvilay_PRM2019} for the transverse acoustic modes along the G-X and G-M lines.
+As shown in Fig.~S5 of the SM~\cite{supplement}, the SC1 overestimates the TA phonon frequencies, while QP[0] and QP-NL agree better with the experimental data.
+As for the linewidth, the calculated $\Gamma_{\bm{q}\nu}^{\mathrm{3ph}}$ was smaller than the experimental values even when the QP-NL dynamical matrix was used, which indicates the potential role of higher-order phonon scattering processes.
+To examine this, we also computed the four-phonon scattering rate $\Gamma_{\bm{q}\nu}^{\mathrm{4ph}}$ following Refs.~\cite{Tripathi_Cimento1974,Feng_PRB2017}.
+As shown in Fig.~S5, the total linewidth $\Gamma_{\bm{q}\nu}=\Gamma_{\bm{q}\nu}^{\mathrm{3ph}}+\Gamma_{\bm{q}\nu}^{\mathrm{4ph}}$ agrees reasonably well with the experimental values, but the agreement is observed only when the QP-NL dynamical matrix is used. }

+\rr{Next, we investigate the influence of the input dynamical matrix on LTC of $\alpha$-\cpb.
+To this end, we evaluated the LTC using a two-channel model as~\cite{Simoncelli_NatPhys2019}}